Burial: Cultural aspects of exhumation

 Frequently, cultures have different sets of exhumation taboos.
 Occasionally these differences result in conflict, especially in cases where a culture with more lenient exhumation rules wishes to operate on the territory of a different culture.
-For example, United States construction companies have run into conflict with Native American groups that have wanted to preserve their burial grounds from disturbance.
+For example, U.S. construction companies have run into conflict with Native American groups that have wanted to preserve their burial grounds from disturbance.

 In Southern Chinese culture, graves are opened after a period of years.
 The bones are removed, cleaned, dried, and placed in a ceramic pot for reburial (in Taiwan), or in a smaller coffin and to be reburied in another location (in Vietnam).
 The practice is called jiǎngǔ(撿骨) in Taiwan, or Bốc mộ(卜墓) in Vietnam "digging up bones" and is an important ritual in the posthumous "care" of children for their deceased parents and ancestors.

 Jewish law forbids the exhumation of a corpse.

+The majority of Muslim jurors maintain that an individual buried in a mosque must be exhumed and that offering prayers in such a mosque renders the prayer invalid.
+Jurists, however, hold that mosques built around already existing graves are to be demolished.

 In England and Wales once the top of a coffin has been lowered below ground level in a burial if it is raised again, say for example the grave sides are protruding and need further work, this is considered an exhumation and the Home Office are required to be notified and a full investigation undertaken.
 Therefore, grave diggers in England and Wales are particularly careful to ensure that grave sites are dug with plenty of room for the coffin to pass.